Agnosia

-Agnosia is a rare disorder whereby a patient is unable to recognize and identify objects, persons, or sounds using one or more of their senses despite otherwise normally functioning senses.
-The deficit cannot be explained by memory, attention, language problems, or unfamiliarity with the stimuli.
-Usually, one of the sensory modalities is affected.
+Agnosia is a rare disorder whereby patients cannot recognize and identify objects, persons, or sounds using 1 or more of their senses despite otherwise normally functioning senses.
+Memory, attention, language problems, or unfamiliarity with the stimuli cannot explain the deficit.
+Usually, 1 of the sensory modalities is affected.
 For example, a patient with agnosia may not be able to identify a cup by sight, although they may be able to tell its color and identify it by touch by its shape and texture.
 It is not the same as anomia.
 Anomia is a naming disorder in which patients cannot name an object despite using their other sensory modalities like touch and smell.

 Classically, there are 2 forms of agnosia: apperceptive and associative.

-Associative agnosia is a failure in recognition despite no deficit in perception.
-Associative agnosia patients can typically draw, match or copy objects while apperceptive agnosia patients cannot.
+2. Associative agnosia is a failure in recognition despite no deficit in perception.
+Associative agnosia patients can typically draw, match, or copy objects, while apperceptive agnosia patients cannot.

 Types of Agnosia